ifloky/eCommerce-Application/README.md

-# eCommerce-Application sprint#1
+# eCommerce-Application

-This repository contains a SPA web application for an online store selling pets.
+This repository contains a SPA web application for an online store selling seed of vegetables.

-Our team completed the following tasks in Sprint #1:
-1. Repository Setup (ifloky)
-2. Task Board Setup (Jira) (viktarbrutsis)
-3. CommerceTools Project and API Client Setup (ifloky)
-4. Development Environment Configuration (panakir)
-5. Development Scripts (panakir)
-6. Comprehensive README (ifloky)
+How run this project?
+1. Fork this repository;
+2. run command "npm install"
+3. add your commercetools API variables in .env file
+4. run command npm start
+5. Enjoy and work.

 ## Technology stack used: